 Breaking news of latest developments affecting the markets.

 Updated to Q3 2014

 Demand for vacuum gasoil (VGO) – used to make many distillates and base oils – from the key US export market was volatile, with premiums fluctuating accordingly.

-European naphtha supply dropped considerably during the second quarter, partly due to high-volume exports to Asia and the spring refinery maintenance season, supporting prices at high levels.
+European naphtha supply rose during the third quarter, partly due to lower exports to Asia and lack of demand from the US gasoline sector.

-Gasoline demand from within Europe picked up during June because of unusually warm weather.
+Gasoline demand from within Europe failed to pick up during summer.

-Demand for blending components such as naphtha has risen because of the improvement in gasoline demand from the US and West Africa.
+Demand for blending components such as naphtha has fallen because of the lacklustre gasoline demand from the US and West Africa.